-First Year Project: LSTD students will also complete and write-up a first-year project which will constitute a significant component of their first year review to be conducted in the Autumn of their second year.
+First Year Project: LSTD students will complete and write-up a first-year project that constitutes a significant component of their first-year review to be conducted in the Autumn of their second year.
 LSTD students will also need to demonstrate proficiency through coursework or prior achievements (such as course equivalencies), determined in consultation with their faculty advisor, in the following domains:

 See the “General Education Courses” Section for additional information about these requirements.